rosemanjake/image-edit/README.md

 # Image Editor

 This is a basic image editing program.
-I wrote it just to practice my C skills.
+I wrote it just to practice my C skills while on paternity leave.
 It is **not** vibe coded.
 The use of AI was limited to unblocking errors; the implementation is my own.

 ## Transformations